Aloshi/EmulationStation/THEMES.md

 `<boxVerticalTiled />` - if present, the vertical image will be tiled instead of stretched to the right.

 `<boxCorner>` - path to the "top left corner" image file.
 It will be flipped for the top right, bottom right, and bottom left corners. ~ and . are expanded.

-**NOTE:** The tiling tags are in and will tile, but will not properly cut off where they should.
-This should be fixed in a later commit.

 List of variables